 Licenses for Active Duty Service Personnel: Any person on active duty in the armed services of the United States, whether a state resident or non-resident, is entitled to hunt and fish with a resident license.
 Service personnel may obtain a resident hunting license upon presenting proof of active duty to a license agent.
 A previous resident license (from this or any other state) of the appropriate type or proof of successfully completing the appropriate hunter education course is still required to obtain a hunting license.

 Eligibility: Active Duty Service members.

 Fishing and Hunting Licenses for Disabled Veterans: The NJ Division of Fish & Wildlife will annually issue the following items FREE to each qualified disabled Veteran: a fire arm, bow & arrow, fishing or all around hunting license, a pheasant and quail stamp and a trout stamp.
 In addition, disabled Veterans may apply for free permits: one bow and arrow deer permit; one firearm (muzzleloader or shotgun) deer permit; one spring and one fall turkey permit for use during applicable hunting season.
 All rules and regulations pertaining to the lottery system and laws for each season still apply.
-Additional permits for added hunting opportunities may be purchased at the current rate of $28.00.
+Additional permits for added hunting opportunities may be purchased at the current rate.
 Disabled Veteran License Application - NJ Residents only

 Eligibility: Veterans who are residents of New Jersey and who have been honorably discharged, or released under honorable circumstances, from active service in any branch of the Armed Forces of the United States; Veterans who have been declared by the U.S. Department of Veterans Affairs to have a service-connected disability of any degree.
 Applicants must provide verification of discharge and service-connected disability.